Welcome to Budbrooke Primary School

 Think of a special event from your family’s history.
 It could be a birthday or nother special celebration.
 Draw a picture to show what happened and write a sentence about it.

-Each week we will send home English or Maths homework.
-This homework will be based on activities that we have done in class the previous week.
+Each week we will send home English or Maths Home Learning.
+This Home Learning will be based on learning throughout the week.

 Homework will go out on a Thursday and will be due in the following Tuesday.